-- Poetry Club - Grand View Poetry Club is a safe space where aspiring poets can gather to read, critique, and gain helpful criticism for their poetry.
+Poetry Club - Grand View Poetry Club is a safe space where aspiring poets can gather to read, critique, and gain helpful criticism for their poetry.
 We will maintain an atmosphere of comradery to better understand and gain meaningful insight into our own works and the works of others.
-Advisor: Paul Brooke - PreSOMA The purpose of the PreSOMA club is to provide information and knowledge about osteopathic medical schools and what they have to offer to students planning to pursue a medical degree after Grand View.
-Advisor: Felicitias Avendano - P.R.I.D.E. provides students with an engaging and safe learning atmosphere.
+Advisor: Paul Brooke

+PreSOMA - The purpose of the PreSOMA club is to provide information and knowledge about osteopathic medical schools and what they have to offer to students planning to pursue a medical degree after Grand View.
+Advisor: Jori Avery

+P.R.I.D.E. - provides students with an engaging and safe learning atmosphere.
 We seek to educate students and faculty about what it means to be gay, lesbian, bisexual or transgender.
 We hold a nonjudgmental view of one's sexual orientation.
 We want to serve the community at large as well as our school community.
 We celebrate and support each other individually.
 We seek to teach acceptance so that the future generations will not be afraid to speak out about or live their sexual orientation.
-Advisors: Josh Call - Psychology Club exists to promote interest in the study and application of human service skills through campus activities, to promote an understanding of the human services population through community-based organizations (internships) and to serve the greater Des Moines area by providing direct volunteer services.
+Advisors: Josh Call

+Psychology Club - exists to promote interest in the study and application of human service skills through campus activities, to promote an understanding of the human services population through community-based organizations (internships) and to serve the greater Des Moines area by providing direct volunteer services.
 Membership is open to all students.
-Advisor: Josh Woods - Social Work Club The purpose of the organization shall be to promote interaction of social work students between first year student's, sophomores, junior, and seniors by providing such opportunities as social events, specific work projects, and other learning experiences.
+Advisor: Josh Woods

+Social Work Club - The purpose of the organization shall be to promote interaction of social work students between first year student's, sophomores, junior, and seniors by providing such opportunities as social events, specific work projects, and other learning experiences.
 The organization will also raise awareness and provide information to the entire student body, faculty and staff about social issues and social problems.
-Advisor: Myke Selha - Residential Experience Council Campus residents are active in this hall government organization, which speaks to policies and matters of concern to all residents.
+Advisor: Myke Selha

+Residential Experience Council - Campus residents are active in this hall government organization, which speaks to policies and matters of concern to all residents.
 Programs, events, and facility upgrades are planned to enrich the residential experience and to provide an environment which supports the total educational and student development process on campus.
+Advisor: Morgan Reissen

-Advisor: Robby Patterson - Resident Assistants Grand View University Resident Assistants are the student staff members who assist students living in our residence halls.
+Resident Assistants - Grand View University Resident Assistants are the student staff members who assist students living in our residence halls.
 Resident Assistants build community in their buildings by hosting floor events, walking the building at night, and listening to any residential issues.
+Advisor: Robby Patterson

-Advisor: Adam Demers - Student Activities Council (S.A.C.)
-The S.A.C. board is funded by and reports to the Viking Council.
+Student Activities Council (S.A.C.) - The S.A.C. board is funded by and reports to the Viking Council.
 The board develops and schedules campus-wide programs and activities throughout the school year to meet the diverse needs of the student population.
-Advisor: Jason Bauer - Sigma Tau Delta International English Honor Society, the society shall confer distinction for high achievement in English language and literature in higher education.
-Advisor: Bobbi Olson - Sigma Theta Tau is the Grand View University Chapter of Sigma Theta Tau, the international honor society of nursing.
-The purposes of Zeta Chi are to encourage and recognize superior achievement and leadership qualities, to foster high professional standards and to strengthen commitment to the ideals and purposes of the profession.
-Membership is an honor conferred on nominated juniors and seniors.
+Advisor: Jason Bauer conferred on nominated juniors and seniors.
 Criteria for eligibility are completion of nursing courses through the first semester of the junior year, a minimum GPA of 3.0 and demonstration of superior achievement in academic status, leadership and professionalism.
 Graduates of baccalaureate programs demonstrating excellence in leadership positions in nursing also are eligible for membership consideration.
 Advisor: Catherine Homard

+Sigma Tau Delta - International English Honor Society, the society shall confer distinction for high achievement in English language and literature in higher education.
+Advisor: Bobbi Olson

+Sigma Theta Tau - is the Grand View University Chapter of Sigma Theta Tau, the international honor society of nursing.
+The purposes of Zeta Chi are to encourage and recognize superior achievement and leadership qualities, to foster high professional standards and to strengthen commitment to the ideals and purposes of the profession.
+Membership is an honor